Top Tips for New Skate Skiers

 Buy the best gear your budget allows and don't look to economize unnecessarily.

 I know this is hard to appreciate when you are just starting out, but trust me when I tell you that the quality of your gear will greatly influence how rapidly you learn to skate ski.

-It's noticeably easier and more enjoyable to ski on good gear.
+It's noticeably easier and more enjoyable to skate ski on quality equipment.

-There are five skate skiing techniques.
-Technique are suited to different terrain and speeds of travel, similar to the gears on a bike.
+There are 5 skate skiing techniques.
+Techniques are somewhat analogous to gears on a bike.
+Each technique is best suited to different terrain and speeds of travel.

-If you don't learn these techniques you will naturally fall into a sort of homemade version of Offset (V1 Skate).
+If you teach yourself, you'll naturally fall into a sort of homemade version of Offset and use it everywhere you go.

 Did you know we have ski technique videos?

 - Classic vs Skate Skiing.
 Which is right for you?